laudv/veritas/README.md

 ### Formulating the question

 Treeck translates the model, the question, and any available background knowledge to SMT, a language for logical theories.
+The SMT is then passed to an SMT solver (we use [Z3](https://github.com/Z3Prover/z3)).
 The translation of the model is done automatically, but treeck needs help for the question and the optional background knowledge.
 Treeck needs a *recipe* for the question in the form of a `VerifierFactory`.
 The factory is used to instantiate `Verifier` objects with your question.
 An example:

 ```python
 from treeck.verifier import Verifier